mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Interfaces

+#### Interface Basics

-An interface defines a set of methods.
+An interface defines a set of methods to be implemented by types.
 Any named type can implement an interface, even named primitive types.

-Types do not state the interfaces they implement, they only need to implement all the methods.
+Types do not state the interfaces they implement.
+They only need to implement all the methods of an interface.

+A type can implement any number of interfaces.

+Interface types are abstract, meaning that it is not possible to directly create instances of them.
+Instead, instances of types that implement the interface are created.

+Variables and parameters with an interface type can hold any value whose type implements all the methods of the interface.
-When a value is assigned to a variable or parameter with an interface type, if its actual type does not implement all the interface methods, an error is reported that identifies one of the missing methods.
+When a value is assigned to such variables or passed to such parameters, if the actual type does not implement all the interface methods, an error is reported that identifies one of the missing methods.

+The actual value of a variable or parameter with an interface type may support additional methods, but those cannot be called without relying on a type assertion which is described later.

 Calling a method on a variable with an interface type calls the method on the underlying type.
 If a value has not be assigned to the variable, calling a method on it results in an error.

-An interface with no methods, referred to as the "empty interface", matches every type.
-This can be given a name such as "any" using `type any interface{}`.
+#### Interface Example

 The following code defines an interface and two types that implement it: